Degenerative Myelopathy Blog Banner

 • Size: Large dog breeds appear more commonly affected

-• Environmental factors: While not definitively proven, some researchers investigate potential environmental triggers
+• Environmental factors: While not definitively proven, some researchers continue to explore possible contributing factors

 Early Recognition Challenges